Women Speaking at Meeting

 No one wants to meet just to meet, time is too precious.
 The Executive Director and Board chair need a clear plan about what needs to be accomplished at the Board meeting.

-Planning the Board meeting requires jointly identifying the decisions to be made and the information needed for informed deliberation.
-Focusing on outcomes is an effective strategy to make sure the Board meetings are successful.
-This is a powerful way to keep your Board Chair updated on Committee progress and where they may need to intervene to move projects along.
+The time with the Board chair is spent identifying the decisions to be made and the information needed for informed deliberation.
+Focusing on outcomes is an effective strategy to make sure the Board meetings have impact.
+The planning sessions are a powerful way to keep your Board Chair updated on Committee progress and where they may need to intervene to move projects along.

 3. Create a Targeted Meeting Agenda